Genivia/ugrep-indexer/README.md

 with 16 files actually searched (15 false positives):

     Searched 1317 files in 28 directories in 0.0722 seconds with 8 threads: 1 matching (0.07593%)
-    Skipped 1301 of 1317 files with indexes not matching any search patterns
+    Skipped 1301 of 1317 files with non-matching indexes

 Regex patterns that are more complex than this example may have a higher false positive rate naturally, which is the rate of files that are considered